Harsger/ROOTpostprocessing/README.txt

 superimposer
 textTOtree

-most of these reuqire parameter-files as argument
+most of these require parameter-files as argument

 ///////////////////////////////////////////////////////////////////////////////